Source code for laserbeamsize.analysis

 >>>

->>> file = "https://github.com/scottprahl/laserbeamsize/raw/master/docs/t-hene.pgm"
+>>> file = "https://github.com/scottprahl/laserbeamsize/raw/main/docs/t-hene.pgm"

 >>> image = iio.imread(file)